celynbricker/poetrycamera/README.md

-# Poetry Camera
+# Policy Lab Poetry Camera

 A desktop application that captures images from your webcam and generates poems about what it sees using local Llama models through Ollama.
+Code based on the work done by bokito studio!

 ## Features